moveit/moveit_tutorials/doc/setup_assistant/setup_assistant_tutorial.rst

 --------------------------------------

 You are almost there.
-One last step - generating all the configuration files that you will need to start using MoveIt!
+One last step - generating all the configuration files that you will need to start using MoveIt

 * Click on the *Configuration Files* pane.
 Choose a location and name for the ROS package that will be generated containing your new